-When it happens, the possibly unrealistic and fantastic events might spark lucidity, which will help you to actually overcome the nightmare (more about this topic – here!).
+So, when you have a nightmare, the possibly unrealistic and fantastic events might spark lucidity, which will help you to actually overcome the nightmare!

-8. FINAL THOUGHTS: The risks of lucid dreaming
+8. FINAL THOUGHTS: The dangers of lucid dreaming

-All of these lucid dreaming dangers are still very unlikely to occur, however, they are possible.
+All of these lucid dreaming dangers are very unlikely to occur, however, they are possible.

-The fact that you are HERE right now, reading these dangers, means that you will be completely prepared.
+The fact that you are HERE right now, learning about these dangers, means that you will be completely prepared.

-If it happens that you run into some of them, you will at least know to either take a break, to learn more about it in order to avoid some mistakes, to try a new method, etc.
+If it happens that you run into some of them, you will know what’s happening, and what to do.

-Though, if you experience some of them, multiple times, perhaps you should try to find out what is the reason behind and to stop for a while.
+If you experience some of these unpleasant situations multiple times, you should try to find out what is the reason behind and to stop practicing lucid dreaming for a while.

 Now you should be relaxed, and knowing how to start learning how to lucid dream safely!

 In order to do that you can check some of my best articles for inducing a lucid dream: